mathursam/fixorchestra/Concepts-Part1-MessageStructures.md

 Orchestra defines messages and behaviors as viewed by the application layer, not bits and bytes as viewed from lower technical protocol layers.
 Another way to say it is that Orchestra deals with *semantics*.

 Orchestra was designed to work for practically any interactive message protocol, not just for FIX.
-Even within the family of FIX protcols, there are multiple message encodings--including the traditional tag value format, FIXML, and binary encodings such as SBE--but they can all have the same business semantics.
+Even within the family of FIX protcols, there are multiple message encodings— including the traditional TagValue format, FIXML, and binary encodings such as SBE— but they can all have the same business semantics.

 ### A Standard File Format